glaubercss/aldeia_realestate/README.md

 - [x] [2.
 Data Cleansing](#data-cleansing)
 - [ ] 3.
 EDA - Exploratory Data Analysis (TBD)
 - [ ] 4.
 Machine Learning Model (TBD)
 - [ ] 5.
-Model Deplyment (TBD)
+Model Deployment (TBD)

 ## INTRO

+This is my very first Python project developed to exercise **Python programming, Web Scraping and Machine Learning skills** that I've been developing in the last 18 months together with other tools.

+It's comprised of 5 sections mentioned above and **ultimate goal** is to **recommend price for new houses advertisements** by considering its attributes such as constructed area, condominium where it's located, number of bedrooms, number of bathrooms, number of en suites and number of car spaces.
+That tool would be used to

-This is my very first WEB SCRAPING project developed to exercise recently acquired knowledge on Selenium and BeautifulSoup.
-It's the first part of a major project that will include also data cleansing, exploratory data analysis, machine learning model and deployment.
+This is intended to be the first of a series of projects that will also include machine learning models for forecasting, classification, recommendation and so on.

+I'll also include information about Business intelligence projects that are already developed, including ETL processes.

 ## MOTIVATION

 It's widely known that real life projects are quite more challenging than those we usually find in courses or dataset repositories.
 Thus the motivation is **to develop a simple yet original project** - not based on readly available datasets -, **from idea to deploy** as a mean to exercise, improve and show my ongoing Data Science skills.

 ## SUBJECT

-Aldeia da Serra village, a suburban housing neighbourhood located 35km far from Sao Paulo city Brazil.
-It's a place with about 10 housing condominiuns where people live close to nature and not too far from workplace.
-Although traffic is usually heavy and it takes about 30' to get to Alphaville region about 90' to Sao Paulo city.
+Aldeia da Serra village, a suburban housing neighbourhood located 35km west from Sao Paulo city, Brazil.
+It's a place with about 10 housing condominiuns where people live close to Nature and not too far from workplace.
+Although traffic is usually heavy and it takes about 30' to get to Alphaville region and about 90' to Sao Paulo city.

 As a motorcycle enthusiastic, it usually takes me about 45' to reach Sao Paulos's southern region.
 Yes, I live at Aldeia da Serra and for me the proximity to the Nature is worth the distance from workplace.
-Additionally, recent developments of Covid-19 has been acellerating the adoption and expansion of **work from home** modality among entreprises, which may decrease the necessity to commute.
+Additionally, recent developments of Covid-19 has been acellerating the adoption and expansion of **work from home** modality among entreprises, which may decrease the necessity to commute on a daily basis.

+Well, let's go to the project itself!